On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Evaluation

-Towards gaining a better understanding of reshaping and the extent to which it may be behind the somewhat unexpected good performance of fifo, Table~\ref{table:cmp_sh} reports its impact for both static priority and fifo.
-Specifically, as Table~\ref{table:cmp_sc}, it gives the mean, standard deviation, and the mean's $95\%$ confidence interval of the relative gains in bandwidth that reshaping affords for both schedulers.
+Towards gaining a better understanding of reprofiling and the extent to which it is behind the somewhat unexpected good performance of fifo, Table~\ref{table:cmp_sh} reports its impact for both static priority and fifo.
+As Table~\ref{table:cmp_sc}, it gives the mean, standard deviation, and the mean's $95\%$ confidence interval, but now of the relative gains in bandwidth that reprofiling affords over no reprofiling for both fifo and static priority schedulers.

-The data from Table~\ref{table:cmp_sh} highlights that while both static priority and fifo benefit from reshaping, the magnitude of the improvements is significantly higher for fifo.
-Specifically, improvements from reshaping are systematically above $40\%$ and often close to $50\%$ for fifo, while they exceed $10\%$ only once for static priority (at $15\%$ for scenario $d_{33}$) and are typically around $8\%$.
-As alluded to earlier, this is not surprising given that static priority offers at least some, albeit blunt, ability to discriminate flows based on their deadlines, while fifo lacks any such ability.
-This difference is illustrated more explicitly in \fig{fig:cdf} through the full cumulative distribution function (cdf) of those benefits for both static priority and fifo under the deadline assignment $\boldsymbol{d}_{21}$ (bi-modal, with two similar modes of five deadlines at the two ends of the deadline range).
+The data from Table~\ref{table:cmp_sh} highlights that while both static priority and fifo benefit from reprofiling, the magnitude of the improvements is significantly higher for fifo.
+Specifically, improvements from reprofiling are systematically above $40\%$ and often close to $50\%$ for fifo, while they exceed $10\%$ only once for static priority (at $15\%$ for scenario $d_{33}$) and are typically around $8\%$.
+As alluded to earlier, this is not surprising given that static priority offers some ability to discriminate flows based on their deadlines, while fifo does not.